mfabriczy/moodle-docker/README.md

 ```
 ./moodle-docker clean
 ```

+#### Behat

+You will need to enable [File Sharing](https://docs.docker.com/docker-for-mac/osxfs/#namespaces) in Docker by adding the path of your local Moodle directory (Preferences -> File Sharing).

+##### VNC Viewer
+To view the progress of Behat tests in a browser - download [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer).

+1. Open the application
+1. While the containers are running, enter `0.0.0.0:<VNC_PORT>` into the field
+1. You will be prompted for a password.
+The password is `secret`

+In the `config` file, you can set the `VNC_PORT`.
+For example, you can do this if the default port is already in use.

 #### Xdebug
 Xdebug is installed into the PHP-FPM container, however, it has only been tested and verified to be working on OS X El Capitan